Shawnee: Tribal involvement in the War of 1812

 The Muscogee who joined Tecumseh's confederation were known as the Red Sticks.
 They were the more conservative and traditional part of the people, as their communities in the Upper Towns were more isolated from European-American settlements.
 They did not want to assimilate.
 The Red Sticks rose in resisting the Lower Creek, and the bands became involved in civil war, known as the Creek War.
 This became part of the War of 1812 when open conflict broke out between American soldiers and the Red Sticks of the Creek.

 After William Hull's surrender of Detroit to the British during the War of 1812, General William Henry Harrison was given command of the U.S. Army of the Northwest.
 He set out to retake the city, which was defended by British Colonel Henry Procter, together with Tecumseh and his forces.
 A detachment of Harrison's army was defeated at Frenchtown along the River Raisin on January 22, 1813.
 Some prisoners were taken to Detroit, but Procter left those too injured to travel with an inadequate guard.
 His Native American allies attacked and killed perhaps as many as 60 wounded Americans, many of whom were Kentucky militiamen.
-The Americans called the incident the "River Raisin Massacre."
+The Americans called the incident the "River Raisin Massacre".
 The defeat ended Harrison's campaign against Detroit, and the phrase "Remember the River Raisin!" became a rallying cry for the Americans.

 In May 1813, Procter and Tecumseh besieged Fort Meigs in northern Ohio.
-American reinforcements arriving during the siege were defeated by the Natives, but the garrison in the fort held out.
+Native forces defeated the American reinforcements arriving during the siege, but the garrison in the fort held out.
 The Indians eventually began to disperse, forcing Procter and Tecumseh to return to Canada.
 Their second offensive in July against Fort Meigs also failed.
 To improve Indian morale, Procter and Tecumseh attempted to storm Fort Stephenson, a small American post on the Sandusky River.
 After they were repulsed with serious losses, the British and Tecumseh ended their Ohio campaign.

 On Lake Erie, the American commander Captain Oliver Hazard Perry fought the Battle of Lake Erie on September 10, 1813.
 His decisive victory against the British ensured American control of the lake, improved American morale after a series of defeats, and compelled the British to fall back from Detroit.
 General Harrison launched another invasion of Upper Canada (Ontario), which culminated in the U.S. victory at the Battle of the Thames on October 5, 1813.

-Tecumseh was killed there, and his death effectively ended the North American Indigenous alliance with the British in the Detroit region.
-American control of Lake Erie meant the British could no longer provide essential military supplies to their aboriginal allies, who dropped out of the war.
+Tecumseh was killed there, and his death effectively ended the Indigenous alliance with the British in the Detroit region.
+American control of Lake Erie meant the British could no longer provide essential military supplies to their Native allies, who dropped out of the war.
 The Americans controlled the area during the remainder of the conflict.